Is Nike Stock Cheap?

 Valuation matters

 The first thing I normally look at when trying to figure out if a dividend stock is getting to be a good value is dividend yield.
-Nike's five year average yield is around 1.2%.
+Nike's five-year average yield is around 1.2%.
 The current yield is around 1.3%, meaning the yield is around 8% above its recent history.
 That's OK, but hardly great.
 Looking further back, the current yield is definitely well above the company's lows, which are around 0.75%.
 However, the yield is still nowhere near the occasional spikes to around 1.75%.
 So the yield suggests cheaper, but not cheap.

 Other stats back that up.
-For example, Nike's price to trailing earnings ratio is around 23.5 compared to a five year average of 24.7.
+For example, Nike's price to trailing earnings ratio is around 23.5 compared to a five-year average of 24.7.
 Even its forward PE of 24.2 is below the longer-term average.
 That suggests Nike is, indeed, trading slightly cheaper than it has been.
 Adding in a yield that's slightly higher than its recent history supports that argument.

 However, other valuation metrics paint a different picture.
-For example, Nike's price to book ratio is about 25% above its five year average.
+For example, Nike's price to book ratio is about 25% above its five-year average.
 The price to cash flow ratio is nearly 17% above its recent average.
 And the price to sales ratio is about 12% above the norm.
 If you rely on these metrics, despite the price drop, Nike continues to look expensive.

 List price